kevinmichaelchen/gatsby-source-greenhouse/README.md

 ## Usage

-To use this source you need to supply a Greenhouse API token.
-You can create a Greenhouse API token by logging into Greenhouse and going to `Configure > Dev Center > API Credential Management > Create New API Key`.
-Make sure it is type **Harvest**.
+To use this source you only need the name of a public Greenhouse board.
+Usually, the board name is the name of your company.

 Next, edit `gatsby-config.js` to use the plugin: